Suisy0001/Suisy0001/README.md

 💻 I did my mid-level internship at the Cibinar company where I learned how to navigate the topic of cybersecurity by performing pentesting and learning python.

-📝 roles in the field: junior developer

-📫 Contact: **maximocristiano2006@gmail.com**
+📝 roles in the field: pentester and cibersecurity analist 📫 Contact: **maximocristiano2006@gmail.com**
 <!--Intro end-->
   </p>